trappar/AliceGenerator/doc/usage.md

 ## Fixture Generation Contexts

-Fixture Generation Contexts allow you to specify options which will a particular fixture generation run.
+Fixture Generation Contexts allow you to specify options which will affect a particular fixture generation run.
 Using them is easy:

 ```php
 <?php